Bob dela Cruz: Pinoy Big Brother

 In 2005, Cruz competed as a housemate in the inaugural season of Pinoy Big Brother.
 Cruz, in total would incur a total of twelve nomination points throughout his run in the show, although he was never put up for eviction.

 In October 8, midway through the season, Cruz was brought to the hospital for observation as a result of stress-related symptoms and his momentary loss of consciousness the day before, all caused by a heart ailment.
 The next day, Cruz was automatically eliminated as his hospital visit went past the twenty-four hour deadline to re-enter the house.
 He would temporarily return the next day to formally bid farewell to his fellow contestants.

 As a result of his abrupt elimination, a vote was held to determine his replacement.
 Jenny Suico won the vote and replaced Cruz.

 Political career

 Member of the Marilao Municipal Council (2010–2019; 2022)

 In 2010, Cruz ran for a seat in the Marilao Municipal Council, as a member of the Liberal Party.
 He won, placing second.
 He was re-elected again in 2013 and 2016, placing first on both elections.
 He was term-limited by 2019, though he made a successful comeback in 2022, where he won the council elections with the most votes.

-Vice Mayor of Marilao (2022–present)
+Vice Mayor of Marilao (2022-2025)

 Upon Mayor Ricky Silvestre's death in 2022, Henry Lutao ascended to the municipality's mayoralty.
 As the highest-ranked councilor in the 2022 election, dela Cruz was named as Lutao's successor as vice mayor; he was sworn in on October 13, 2022.
+In 2024, dela Cruz was seeking for re-election in 2025 Bulacan local elections, but lost to the newly-elected Vice Mayor, Ariel "Aye" Amador.